-Laura has worked in the voluntary sector for most of her life (a long time) and loved every moment.
-She has found it to be a real privilege to be able to work in an environment where colleagues care passionately about making a difference.
-In particular Laura has gained real satisfaction from working within the disability sector which is determined to redress the balance, so that individuals have the opportunity to reach their potential and experience rewarding lives.
-Laura now works as Chief Executive for a wonderful charity called Challengers and is lucky to be able to say it is a role she really enjoys; providing essential short breaks for disabled children and young people across the South East.
-In addition Laura volunteers for the National Children's Board as a committee member on their recruitment board.
-To be able to contribute in some way to the valuable work that Peer Productions does by working with the Board is a real honour for Laura and she is very happy to do whatever she can to help.
+Laura has worked in the voluntary sector for most of her life, and loved every moment.
+Laura currently works as Chief Executive for a wonderful charity called Challengers, and is lucky to be able to say it is a role she really enjoys; providing essential short breaks for disabled children and young people across the South East.
+In addition, Laura volunteers for the National Children's Board as a committee member on their recruitment board.